Naked in a Barrel in North Vietnam’s Highlands

 Suicide Plants on the Highlands Trail

-Through steep, rugged mountain passes, up ancient tiered rice fields, and along winding river paths we learned about the Hmong culture, the animals, and a few poisonous plants as well.
+Through steep, rugged highlands mountain passes, up ancient tiered rice fields, and along winding river paths we learned about the Hmong culture, the animals, and a few poisonous plants as well.
 One “suicide” plant would kill you within hours of consuming it!

 The trek was tough and long.
-I was hot, tired, sore, and just about spent when we entered the little village that Mrs. Co indicated our home-stay was located.
-A new energy arose as we trudged through the dusty streets, crossed a wide river but then once again we were on a thin rocky trail climbing up!
+I was hot, tired, sore, and just about spent when we entered the little village where Mrs. Co indicated our home-stay was located.
+A new energy arose as we trudged through the dusty streets, and crossed a wide river but then once again we were on a thin rocky trail climbing up!

 We reached Mrs. Sing’s simple dirt-floored home exhausted and went outside to rest on a rustic wooden bench overlooking the valley far below.
 We were brought cold beers.